Anwarvic/anwarvic.github.io/my_collections/_machine-translation/NAT.md

 ---
 title: "NAT: Non-Autoregressive Transformer"
-date: 2018-03-09
+date: 2017-11-07
 cover: /image1.png
+labs: ["Salesforce Research", "The University of Hong Kong"]
 ---

 NAT, stands for "Non-Autoregressive Translation", is an NMT model that avoids the autoregressive property of the decoding and produces its outputs in parallel.
-NAT was created by Salesforce in 2018 and published in their paper: "[Non-Autoregressive Neural Machine Translation](https://arxiv.org/pdf/1711.02281.pdf)".
+NAT was created by Salesforce in 2017 and published in their paper: "[Non-Autoregressive Neural Machine Translation](https://arxiv.org/pdf/1711.02281.pdf)".
 The official code for this paper can be found on the official Salesforce GitHub